Getting your Trinity Audio player ready...

 “What’s he doing?”

-Now, fully aware of how our run-and-play session must have looked to everyone who had seen us, I didn’t engage.
+Now, fully aware of how our run-and-play session looked to everyone, I fumbled the stick to the ground.

-Trying to continue, Hellie bent down on all fours and nudged the stick with her nose, pushing it my way.
+Hellie bent down on all fours, eager for another toss, and nudged the stick with her nose.

-She raised her butt into the air, wiggling it.
+Shifting excitedly, she stuck her butt up in the air, wiggling it.

-I watched in fright as her miniskirt peeled down, revealing her tight, fuchsia-outlined white panties emblazoned with a cartoon kitty.
+Then I watched in fright as her miniskirt peeled down, revealing her white panties stamped with a fuchsia cartoon kitty.

-My eyes darted across the people watching us.
+My eyes darted across the people watching us, and a dumb expression betrayed my embarrassment.